RedMadRobot/mapmemory/README.md

     }
 }
 ```

 `MapMemory` is a singleton, but `UsersRepository` is not.
 Property `lastUser` is tied to `MapMemory` lifetime, so it will survive `UsersRepository` recreation.

-You can specify the default value that will be used when the value you're trying to read is not written yet.
+You can specify the default value that will be used when the value you're trying to read is not set.
-For example, we don't want nullable `User`, but want to get placeholder object `User.EMPTY` instead:
+For example, we don't want a nullable `User`, but want to get placeholder object `User.EMPTY` instead:

 ```kotlin
 var lastUser: User by memory { User.EMPTY }
 ```

-### Collections
+#### Collections

-You can write the following code to store mutable list in `MapMemory`:
+You can write the following code to store a mutable list in `MapMemory`:

 ```kotlin
 val users: MutableList<User> by memory { mutableListOf() }